-Teachers and students can add work created in Google apps like Docs, Slides, or Sheets directly into Seesaw portfolios!
-There are two options:
+Teachers and students using Seesaw on the web can add work created in Google apps like Docs, Slides, or Sheets directly into Seesaw portfolios!

-- Link to Google Files: If you want students to be able to access Google Docs, Google Slides, Google Sheets, Google Drawings, Google form, videos or other files in Google Drive, you can add a link to those files into a post, activity example or template or message.
-Just choose the 'Link' option and paste in a link to the Google file.
+1. Tap the Link icon and paste in a link to the Google file.
 Students will need to be logged into their Google account to access the Google links or the file permissions need to be set to "anyone with the link can view."

-- Tap the green +Add to add a new post.
-You can also add Google files as attachments to messages or activities.
+- Tap the green +Add button to add a new post.

 You will be taken to Seesaw's annotation canvas.